-Navigate to app.plural.sh/shell to access the Cloud Shell (if this is your first time using app.plural.sh, you should be automatically redirected to the onboarding flow).
-You'll be prompted to OAuth with either GitHub or GitLab.
+You'll then be prompted to OAuth with either GitHub or GitLab.
 We're just getting your permission to create a repository for Plural configuration on your behalf.
 Give your repository a name, being sure to select the right organization or individual account in the first box.
 Your repository name must be unique within your account, which will be checked before you can advance to the next step.

 We'll now start setting up your Kubernetes cluster configuration.
 Here's a guide to the config:

 cluster: The name of your Kubernetes cluster.
 Name this based on what you're planning to run.